CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_biomeme.md

 | isolated DNA or RNA | 5-17 |
 | water | qs to 20 |

 {% include important.html content="20x primer/probe stock contains 4uM of the forward primer and probe, and 8uM of the reverse primer in TE pH 8.0.
-Final concentrations in the PCR reaction will be 200nM of forward and probe, 400nM of reverse" %}
+Final concentrations in the PCR reaction will be 200nM of forward and probe, 400nM of reverse.
+If starting with 100 uM stocks, then add 84 uL TE, 4 uL of forward, 4 uL of probe and 8 uL of reverse, to get a 100 ul stock of 20x" %}

 ## Run set-up